-Cerebral palsy and epilepsy are separate conditions that don’t cause one another but often co-occur as a result of extensive damage to the brain.
-In fact, about 30%-50% of children with cerebral palsy also experience epilepsy.
+Cerebral palsy and epilepsy are separate conditions that often co-occur as a result of extensive damage to the brain.
+In fact, about 1 in every 4 children with cerebral palsy also experiences epilepsy.

-Many people mistake symptoms of cerebral palsy such as uncontrolled movements and spasms for epileptic episodes.
-Therefore, it’s essential to understand the difference between the two and how to manage them.
+Additionally, many people mistake signs of cerebral palsy such as uncontrolled movements and spasms for seizures.
+Therefore, it’s essential to understand the differences between the two and how to manage them.

 - Lack of oxygen to the brain